Optimal Control of Multiclass Fluid Queueing Networks: A Machine Learning Approach: Background

 We use $\bm{u}^{*}_{\bm{x}_0}$ and $\bm{x}^{*}_{\bm{x}_0}$ to denote the optimal control and the associated state trajectory of problem \eqref{eq:fluid} with the initial state $\bm{x}_0$.
 We use $\bm{u}^*$ and $\bm{x}^*$ to denote the optimal control and the associated state trajectory of general MFQNET control problems when the initial state is not specified.

-We define the workload vector $-\bm{D}\bm{A}^{-1}\bm{\lambda} \in \mathbb{R}^{m}$, and assume that all the entries of the workload vector are strictly smaller than 1 for stability.
+We define the vector load $-\bm{D}\bm{A}^{-1}\bm{\lambda} \in \mathbb{R}^{m}$, and assume that all its entries are strictly smaller than 1 for stability.
 We further assume $T$ is large enough, so that the system can be emptied by time $T$ \citep{Meyn2007}.
-Under this setting, identifying the optimal initial control $\bm{u}^*_{\bm{x}_0}(0)$ for any initial state $\bm{x}_0$ is equivalent to identifying the optimal policy $\bm{u}^*(t)$ for any state $\bm{x}(t)$.
+Under this setting, a stationary optimal policy exists.
+This implies that identifying the optimal initial control $\bm{u}^*_{\bm{x}_0}(0)$ for any initial state $\bm{x}_0$ is equivalent to identifying the optimal control $\bm{u}^*(t)$ for any state $\bm{x}(t)$ at any $t \in [0,T]$.